This post was originally published in 2018 and has been updated in July 2021 for relevance.

 4. Social media

-Social media is an effective way to reach new customers, so it's worth considering as one of your basic distribution channels.
-But rather than trying to succeed on every social media channel out there, it's worth working out where you actually get results.
-Here at TrekkSoft, we often consider the 80/20 rule (or Pareto Principle): 80% of our social media results generally come from 20% of the channels we use.
+Social media is an effective (and free) way to reach new customers, so it's definitely worth considering as one of your basic distribution channels.
+But rather than trying to succeed on every social media channel out there, it's worth working out which platform reaches your selected audience.

 Where does word of mouth travel best for your company?
 If it's on Facebook, you could dedicate more time to it.
 Are your tours very visually marketable?
 If so, Instagram may well be worth the time investment.
 Your social media strategy should always be adjustable.